Tracking Pitches

 Reviewing Pitch Progress Using the Story Funnel

-To access the story funnel, return to the Propel web app and go to Monitor -> Story Funnel.
+To access the story funnel, return to the Propel web app and go to Pitch -> Story Funnel.

 Propel story funnel